Foreign Earned Income by U.S. Taxpayers

-- Deductible taxes and interest (mortgage interest)
+- Deductible taxes and interest (mortgage interest).

-- Filing tax returns (for the period of your service, plus 180 days after you last day there; the extension period will also include the 46 days that were left before the Tax Day deadline when you entered the combat zone; during your 226-day extension period, assessment and collection deadlines will be extended and you won't be charged penalties or interest connected to the extension period)
+- Filing tax returns (for the period of your service, plus 180 days after your last day there; the extension period will also include the 46 days that were left before the Tax Day deadline when you entered the combat zone; during your 226-day extension period, assessment and collection deadlines will be extended and you won't be charged penalties or interest connected to the extension period)

 - Paying taxes (same period as returns)